owntracks/recorder/README.md

 ## The HTTP server

+The _recorder_ has a built-in HTTP server with which it servers static files from either the compiled-in default `DOCROOT` directory or that specified at run-time with the `--doc-root` option.
+Furthermore, it serves JSON data from the API end-point at `/api/0/` and it has a built-in WebSocket server for the live map.

-Some examples of what the _recorder_'s built-in HTTP server is capable of, in addition to obtaining OwnTracks app data via HTTP POST to the `/pub` endpoint.
+The API basically serves the same data as _ocat_ is able to produce.
+The server also accepts OwnTracks app data via HTTP POST to the `/pub` endpoint.

+### Example functionality

+Some examples of what the server can do:

 #### Last position of a particular user